-Alexander Fleming Forgets to Clean Up His Lab
+Alexander Fleming Forgot To Clean His Lab

-D-Day Paratroopers Scatter All Over the Beaches
+D-Day Paratroopers Scattered All Over The Beaches

-One crucial component was the dropping of the 101st and 82nd Airborne Divisions overnight prior to the amphibious assault on the beaches of France.
-However, as the drops began, bad weather, anti-aircraft fire, and other factors led to the wide dispersal of Allied paratroopers.
-But while this dispersal did create major problems in terms of achieving the invasion's initial objectives, it ended up helping the invasion overall.
+One crucial component of the D-Day invasion was the dropping of the 101st and 82nd Airborne Divisions overnight prior to the amphibious attack on the beaches of France.
+As the drops began, however, bad weather, anti-aircraft fire, and other factors led to the wide dispersal of Allied paratroopers.
+While this dispersal did create roadblocks in achieving the invasion's initial objectives, it actually aided the invasion overall.